Turner woman surprised by son’s act of love succumbs to infection

 LEWISTON — Last month, Michelle James cried happy tears in the hospital when she learned that her 11-year-old son, Kaden, was surprising her with jewelry for Christmas.
 She was touched by his thoughtfulness.

-The Turner woman had undergone 16 surgeries in nine months as doctors tried to fight off a flesh-eating bacteria that started as a blister on her left foot.
+The Turner woman had undergone 16 operations in nine months as doctors tried to fight off flesh-eating bacteria that started as a blister on her left foot.

 On Dec.
-11, Day’s Jewelers in Auburn gave Kaden earrings and a necklace after the staff discovered the polite boy with a bright blond Mohawk was window shopping for his very sick mom.
+11, Day’s Jewelers in Auburn gave Kaden earrings and a necklace after the staff discovered the polite boy with a bright blond Mohawk was window-shopping for his very sick mom.

 She died 10 days later, wearing his gift.